jesimone57/movieproject/README.md

 ## AI Data generation prompt for Actor Filmographies

-As a movie lover and as fan of cinema I would like a json dataset with a minimum of 25 or more unique films for a given actor or actress.
+As a movie lover and as fan of cinema I would like a JSON dataset with a minimum of 25 or more unique films for a given actor or actress.
-Given the following example json dataset structure, produce a filmography for katherine hepburn which includes: the following criteria:
+Given the following example JSON dataset structure, produce a filmography for katherine hepburn which includes: the following criteria:

 * all her most notable and important films